Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ## Testing

 Let's test on hardware to ensure the new IP core works as expected.
-Futhermore, let's profile the executation time from the C code side and see if our new IP core adder can accelerate the processor version.
+Futhermore, let's profile the execution time from the C code side and see if our new IP core adder can accelerate the processor version.

 ### Code Performance Timing

 Add a new command to the AMDC user code which allows us to profile the code.
-If adding commands is unfirmilar, review the template code provided in the [VSI tutorial](/getting-started/tutorials/vsi/index).
+If adding commands is unfamiliar, review the template code provided in the [VSI tutorial](/getting-started/tutorials/vsi/index).

 The command will require the two number inputs from the user and return the computed output.
 It will compute the output `N` times and return the average execution time.